 Getting good engagement in that first hour is critical.
-You’re not going to see the likes and comments rolling in if your audience is fast asleep.
+You’re not going to get the conversation going if your audience is fast asleep.

 For maximum exposure, schedule your posts for when the majority of followers are usually online and most active on the platform.

 One of the best ways to increase engagement on your posts is to increase the number of people that will see them.

-There are several tactics creators can use to gain extra traction on LinkedIn:
+There are several tactics to gain extra traction on LinkedIn: